phaserjs/phaser/README.md

 * Added Device.vibration to check if the Vibration API is available or not.
 * Added Device.trident and Device.tridentVersion for testing IE11.
 * Added Device.silk for detecting a Kindle Fire and updated desktop OS check to exclude Kindles (thanks LuckieLordie)
+* TilemapLayers now have debug and debugAlpha values, this turns on the drawing of the collision edges (very handy for debugging, as the name implies!)

 New Examples: